Ski: 2025-2026 Völkl Blaze 104, 186 cm

 Tails: 8.5

-Our Reviews of 300+ skis: The Blister Winter Buyer’s Guide
+Get More Info: Our Flash Reviews & Winter Buyer’s Guide

-We test hundreds of skis throughout the season, and you can check out our thoughts on this ski and 300+ others in our 2024-2025 Blister Winter Buyer’s Guide.
-If you become a BLISTER+ member, you get instant access, or you can purchase the guide on its own to get the the print copy + digital version at no extra cost, or the digital-only edition.
+On that note, you can also get our thoughts on 300+ skis, 60+ boots, and tons of other products in our 2024-2025 Blister Winter Buyer’s Guide.
+BLISTER+ members already have access, or you can purchase the guide on its own to get the the print copy + digital version at no extra cost, or the digital-only edition.

 2024-2025 Blister Digital Winter Buyer’s Guide